본문 바로가기

 [The Future of K-Semiconductors]②DeepX, Collaborating with Hyundai Motor and Samsung: "From Robot Chips to 2nm Chip Development" At CES 2026, the world's largest consumer electronics and IT exhibition held in Las Vegas, USA, robot solutions developed by DeepX and Hyundai Motor Robotics Lab are on display.
 Photo by Paek Jongmin, Tech Specialist

-CEO Kim is a semiconductor designer who previously led the design of Apple's iPhone X A11 Bionic application processor (AP).
-After working at leading global big tech companies such as Broadcom, Cisco, and IBM, he founded DeepX, a fabless company specializing in on-device AI semiconductors, in 2018.
+CEO Kim is a semiconductor designer who led the design of Apple's iPhone X A11 Bionic application processor (AP).
+After working at global big tech companies representing various fields, including Broadcom, Cisco, and IBM, he founded DeepX, an on-device AI semiconductor fabless company, in 2018.

-When asked about the limitations of the Korean semiconductor ecosystem, given his experience at top global big tech companies, Kim pointed out, "Koreans tend to overlook experience."
-He explained, "I have observed the 'behind-the-scenes skills' possessed only by those who have succeeded in all three major Silicon Valley mass production systems: the internet, AP chips, and smartphones.
-To become a leader, you must pay attention to every aspect, but in Korea, there is a tendency to overlook such know-how."
+When asked about the limitations of Korea's semiconductor ecosystem, after his experience at leading global big tech firms, he pointed out, "Koreans tend to overlook experience."
+CEO Kim said, "I have observed the 'behind-the-scenes skills' possessed only by those who have succeeded in all three major Silicon Valley mass production systems: the internet, AP chips, and smartphones.
+To become a leader, you must pay attention to every aspect, but in Korea, there is a tendency to overlook this kind of know-how," he explained.

-He likened system semiconductors to a "comprehensive art," meaning that all areas-from design, manufacturing, software, and mass production to commercialization-must be organically connected to achieve results.
-System semiconductors, unlike memory, are not an industry with long-established standards or proven formulas for success.
-As competition in this field has only intensified relatively recently, Kim diagnoses that the "lack of experience" is a significant obstacle.
+He compared system semiconductors to "comprehensive art."
+This means that all areas, from design, manufacturing, and software to mass production and commercialization, must work organically together to achieve results.
+System semiconductors, unlike memory, are not industries with long-established standards and formulas for success.
+As competition has intensified only relatively recently, CEO Kim diagnoses that the "lack of experience" is acting as an obstacle.

-Kim also pointed out that "there has not yet been a Park Jisung or Son Heungmin" in this field, meaning there are still no successful cases for promising companies to aspire to.
-He explained, "If we compare it to soccer, so far we've only been fighting in the K League, and now we're trying to aim for a World Cup victory, which is difficult.
-The domestic system semiconductor ecosystem is still not connected to global leaders and is experiencing many trials and errors in every area."
+CEO Kim also pointed out that there have not yet been successful cases in this field for promising companies to aspire to, saying, "There has not yet been a Park Jisung or Son Heungmin."
+He explained, "To use a soccer analogy, it's like fighting in the K-League so far and now aiming to win the World Cup, which is difficult.
+The domestic system semiconductor ecosystem is still not connected to global leaders and is experiencing many trial-and-error issues in every area."

 Strengths in On-Device and Edge AI...
 Manufactured by Samsung Foundry